krishnamsdpl/DevOps-infomation/README.md

 Self-hosted agents An agent that you set up and manage on your own to run jobs is a self-hosted agent.
 You can use self-hosted agents in Azure Pipelines or Azure DevOps Server, formerly named Team Foundation Server (TFS).
 Self-hosted agents give you more control to install dependent software needed for your builds and deployments.
 Also, machine-level caches and configuration persist from run to run, which can boost speed.

+16-06-2023:

+Rolling Deployment:

+A rolling deployment is a deployment strategy that updates running instances of an application with the new release.
+All nodes in a target environment are incrementally updated with the service or artifact version in integer N batches.

+Pros:
+The benefits of a rolling deployment are that it is relatively simple to roll back, less risky than a basic deployment, and the implementation is simple.

+Cons:
+Since nodes are updated in batches, rolling deployments require services to support both new and old versions of an artifact.
+Verification of an application deployment at every incremental change also makes this deployment slow.

 3-06-2023:

 How to enable ci/CD?